 The Society of Obstetricians and Gynecologists of Canada http://sogc.org

-Acute fatty liver of pregnancy.
+Acute fatty liver disease of pregnancy.
 British Liver Trust website.
 Available at: http://www.britishlivertrust.org.uk/liver-information/liver-conditions/acute-fatty-liver-of-pregnancy.
-Accessed July 20, 2018.
+Accessed October 27, 2020.

-Liver disorders.
+Intrahepatic cholestasis of pregnancy.
 March of Dimes website.
 Available at: http://www.marchofdimes.org/complications/liver-disorders.aspx.
-Accessed July 20, 2018.
+Accessed October 27, 2020.